endericos/ml-challenge/README.md

 Added basic performance test report and unit tests.
 They are basic given the time constraint.

-To install testing requirements: `pip install tests/testing_requirements.txt`
+To install testing requirements: `pip install -r tests/testing_requirements.txt`

 To run a performance test: `locust -f tests/performance_tests/performance_test.py`

 Pushed the service running on a single uvicorn worker to above 90% util by ramping to 10000 users at a rate of 10000 per second by another single locust worker.
 A worker runs on Ubuntu 20.04 on [WSL2](https://learn.microsoft.com/en-us/windows/wsl/) on a single thread of AMD Ryzen 5950X.
 Performance report is in `tests/performance_tests/locust_report_*.html`.

-Response time measurements can be considered a bit inconsistent as the CPU throttled to 90% util, and throughtput until achieving 90% CPU util.
-Stress test was on total 800K+ requests, 1000 RPS, and **the median response time was 2600 ms under stress**.
+Response time and throughtput measurements can be considered a bit inconsistent as the CPU util was +90%.
+Stress test was on total 800K+ requests, ~1000 RPS, and **the median response time was 2600 ms under stress**.

 To run unit tests;